Maine Lighthouses

 ship.
 Camera buffs, artists or poets say there’s no better view.

-Saddleback Ledge (1839) Lights,” said Capt.
+Saddleback Ledge (1839) Lights,” says Capt.
 Brenda Walker of the schooner

 lights that folks can't hop in their car and go see but they can see on a